mysqljs/mysql/Readme.md

 ## Escaping Query Values

-In order to avoid SQL Injection attacks, you should always escape any user user provided values before using them inside a SQL query.
+In order to avoid SQL Injection attacks, you should always escape any user user provided data before using it inside a SQL query.
 You can do so using the `connection.escape()` method:

 ```js
 var userId = 'some user provided value';